anr002/Music-Recommendation-Study/README.md

 ### Performance Gains from Stratification

 The introduction of stratified splitting led to a substantial increase in model accuracy.
-Specifically, the accuracy improved by 6.15% from 64.5% to 68.5%.
+Specifically, the accuracy improved from 64.5% to 68.5%.
 The macro average precision, recall, and F1-score also saw improvements, indicating a more balanced performance across genres.

 ### Further Improvements with Hyperparameter Tuning